 Also located near LSE and UCL, King’s College London is the next university on THE’s list of the top universities in London.
 King’s is one of the oldest universities in England and has been a leader in education since its founding in 1829.
 Its Strand Campus in central London is composed of stunning historical buildings, namely the Maughan Library.
 Similar to UCL, King’s College London is strong in many different subjects, with hundreds of different courses across all levels of higher education.
 Without a doubt, King’s is easily one of the top universities in London.

 Finally, but certainly not least, Queen Mary University of London is another top university in London worth considering.
 QMUL is unique among the universities on this list, as it has campuses in locations across the world, including Londo, Paris, Malta and China.
 Another unique advantage of QMUL is its highly-specialised course offerings.
 The university provides degrees in niche subjects like Russian film studies or cancer and therapeutics, giving students the opportunity to specialise in a field not available at most other universities.
 Altogether, Queen Mary is an excellent option to consider, offering so many unique advantages to students.

 These five London universities are the best ranked by Times Higher Education, but maybe none of these schools seems right for you.
 Not to worry — London has dozens of other incredible educational institutions, and EDUopinions can help find the right one for you.
 Don’t hesitate to reach out!

+If you’re interested in seeing a comparison of two top business schools in London, you can check out this article where we compare the London School of Economics (LSE) Vs King’s College London.
 Check out these articles on the best UK cities to study business and the best UK universities based on teaching faculty.